canh25xp/GraduationThesis/OUTLINES.md

 The "Run" button, which triggers the grammatical error correction process, is prominently displayed in a contrasting color, making it easily identifiable.
 Feedback messages, including error notifications and success confirmations, appear at the top of the screen, ensuring they are immediately visible to users.

-The color scheme follows a clean and intuitive design, primarily using shades of blue and white.
+The color scheme follows a clean and intuitive design, primarily using shades of green and white.
-Corrections made to the text are highlighted in blue to enhance visibility, allowing users to easily identify the suggested changes.
+Corrections made to the text are highlighted in green to enhance visibility, allowing users to easily identify the suggested changes.
 This structured approach to design improves usability, ensuring that the interface remains simple, effective, and accessible to a wide range of users.

 ## Application Building